Russian foreign agent law: Russian non-profit organizations

-"Foreign-agent" media organisations and individuals
+Foreign-agent media organizations and individuals

 Amendments to Mass Media Act (2017)

-Federal Law no. 327-FZ, enacted on 25 November 2017, introduced the concept of a "foreign media organisation performing the functions of a foreign agent" into the Mass Media Act (no. 2124-1, 27 December 1991).
-A "foreign-agent" media organisation is defined as any foreign entity, incorporated or otherwise, that disseminates printed, audio, audiovisual, or other content intended for an unrestricted audience and receives funding or assets from foreign sources, directly or through Russian entities.
-These organisations are subject to the same obligations as "foreign-agent" non-governmental organisations (NGOs).
+Federal Law No. 327-FZ, enacted on 25 November 2017, introduced the concept of a "foreign media organization performing the functions of a foreign agent" into the Mass Media Act (no. 2124–1, 27 December 1991).
+A foreign-agent media organization is defined as any foreign entity, incorporated or otherwise, that disseminates printed, audio, audiovisual, or other content intended for an unrestricted audience and receives funding or assets from foreign sources, directly or through Russian entities.
+These organizations are subject to the same obligations as foreign-agent non-governmental organizations (NGOs).

 Expansion of the definition (2019)

-Federal Law no. 426-FZ, passed on 2 December 2019, further expanded the scope of "foreign-agent" media organisations to include individuals.
-It also introduced a new ground for the designation, allowing individuals or Russian legal entities involved in the creation or dissemination of publications from "foreign media" organisations or Russian legal entities established by "foreign-agent" media organisations to be designated as "foreign agents".
-Furthermore, it mandated that designated foreign entities and individuals must establish a Russian legal entity within one month of their designation, which would be registered as a "foreign agent" and adhere to the same obligations as a "foreign-agent" NGO.
-All materials distributed by these entities must be clearly labelled as originating from a "foreign agent", with distribution without the required labelling prohibited.
+Federal Law No. 426-FZ, passed on 2 December 2019, further expanded the scope of foreign-agent media organizations to include individuals.
+It also introduced a new ground for the designation, allowing individuals or Russian legal entities involved in the creation or dissemination of publications from foreign media organizations or Russian legal entities established by foreign-agent media organizations to be designated as foreign agents.
+Furthermore, it mandated that each designated foreign entity and individual must establish a Russian legal entity within one month of its designation, which will be registered as a foreign agent and must adhere to the same obligations as a foreign-agent NGO.
+All materials distributed by these entities must be clearly labelled as originating from a foreign agent, with distribution without the required labelling prohibited.

 Labelling requirements (2020)

-On 23 September 2020, Roskomnadzor, the Russian telecoms and media regulator, issued Order No. 124, which outlined specific labelling requirements for materials produced or disseminated by "foreign-agent" media organisations.
-The labelling had to include a notice indicating the content's foreign-agent status, with the text size being twice that of the main text for printed and online materials.
-For audiovisual content, the label had to cover at least 20% of the image and be prominently displayed at the start of the material, lasting for at least 15 seconds after any interruptions.
+On 23 September 2020, Roskomnadzor, the Russian telecom and media regulator, issued Order No. 124, which outlines specific labelling requirements for materials produced or disseminated by foreign-agent media organizations.
+The order specifies that labelling has to include a notice indicating the content's foreign-agent status, with the text size being twice that of the main text for printed and online materials.
+For audiovisual content, the label has to cover at least 20% of the image and be prominently displayed at the start of the material, lasting for at least 15 seconds before any interruptions.

-"Foreign-agent" unregistered associations and individuals
+Foreign-agent unregistered associations and individuals

 Extension to unregistered associations and individuals (2020)

-Federal Law no. 481-FZ, enacted on 30 December 2020, expanded the "foreign-agent" designation to unregistered public associations involved in "political activities" and receiving funds from foreign sources.
-The law also applied to individuals, regardless of nationality, who engage in political activity or collect information about Russia’s military capabilities and receive foreign funding.
-Designated individuals must submit reports on their activities and personal expenditures every six months and label all communications with a "foreign agent" notice.
+Federal Law No. 481-FZ, enacted on 30 December 2020, expanded the foreign-agent designation to unregistered public associations involved in political activities and receiving funds from foreign sources.
+The law also applied to individuals, regardless of nationality, who engage in political activity or collect information about Russia's military capabilities and receive foreign funding.
+Designated individuals must submit reports on their activities and personal expenditures every six months and label all communications with a foreign agent notice.

 Further restrictions on media (2020)

-The law also amended the Mass Media Act, prohibiting media and internet publications from mentioning any "foreign-agent" entities or individuals or sharing their materials without including a notice of their "foreign-agent" status.
+The law also amended the Mass Media Act, prohibiting media and internet publications from mentioning any foreign-agent entities or individuals or sharing their materials without including a notice of their foreign-agent status.